-Canon G5 X versus Canon T6i
+Canon G5 X vs T6i

 The Canon PowerShot G5 X and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 The G5X is a fixed lens compact, while the T6i is a DSLR.
 The cameras are based on an one-inch (G5X) and an APS-C (T6i) sensor.
-The G5X has a resolution of 20 megapixel, whereas the T6i provides 24 MP.
+The G5X has a resolution of 20 megapixels, whereas the T6i provides 24 MP.

 The physical size and weight of the Canon G5 X and the Canon T6i are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.